Dichotomic probability representation of quantum states: Abstract

 \section{Abstract}

-We present systematic proofs of statements about probability representations of qu-Nit density states, which are Hermitian trace-one nonnegative matrices; these properties provide new relations and new entropic-information inequalities for the matrices.
-We give a rigorous proof of the expression of mentioned $N N$-matrices in terms of standard probability distributions of dichotomic random variables.
-The examples of 3$\times$3- and 4$\times$4-matrices are considered, and new properties of roots of the characteristic polynomial associated with trace-one nonnegative Hermitian matrices are provided.
+We present systematic proofs of statements about probability representations of qudit density states in terms of standard probability distributions of dichotomic random variables.
+New relations and new entropic-information inequalities are derived.
+The examples of 3- and 4- level states are explicitly worked out.